Geeni Security Camera Review 2025: Affordable Security Cameras

 Geeni sells a mix of indoor and outdoor cameras, some of which have special features such as automatic motion tracking and built-in security lighting.
 All Geeni cameras except one cost less than $100, so it’s immediately clear Geeni is a budget brand.
 Take a look at our guide to Geeni’s costs and pricing for a full breakdown of the value you can expect from these budget-friendly cameras.

-The cheapest option, at $22.95, is Geeni Glimpse, a 1080p HD indoor camera with a design reminiscent of the Yi Home camera.
+The cheapest option, at $24.99, is Geeni Peek, a 1080p HD indoor camera with a compact design that’s perfect for monitoring small spaces.
 You can learn more about Yi Home in our Alder review, since it was the camera included when we tested Alder.

 On the other end of the price spectrum is the Geeni Freebird, a $89.99 battery-powered indoor/outdoor security camera that looks a lot like the Ring Spotlight Cam Battery we tested.
 It’s weatherproof and rechargeable, and it has an impressive four-month battery life.
 It may not be as long-lasting as the two-year life of the Blink Outdoor camera we reviewed, but four months is solid for a battery-powered camera that doesn’t require any hubs.